 Pennsylvania’s top casino in terms of market share, Parx Casino, had a hearing Thursday in front of the Pennsylvania Gaming Control Board (PGCB) regarding its request for a five-year renewal of its casino license.
 It was a normal regulatory matter, but it featured a discussion about an atypical regulatory issue facing the state: the implementation of its 2017 online gambling law.

-Though Pennsylvania has already launched its online lottery gambling offerings, the state’s 12 casinos have yet to kick off either online sports betting or online casino gambling.
+Though Pennsylvania has already launched its PA Lottery gambling offerings, the state’s 12 casinos have yet to kick off either online sports betting or online casino gambling.
 Those offerings could come as late as June, Parx told the state regulatory body, which will ultimately give the casino the final green light.

 Anthony Ricci, CEO of the casino’s parent company, Greenwood Racing Inc., told regulators that Parx is eyeing an online gambling launch “sometime” in the second quarter, which likely pushes the games back until early summer (June).
 Before a recent legal opinion from the federal government that pertains to interstate online gambling, the Pennsylvania casino industry was prepping for a spring launch.